E1leenn/finalchallenge/READMEcopy.md

 <br>
 ## Project Backsory
 Behind these arcade games, there is always something to learn behind the scenes and we wanna tell them how interesting and cool it is.
-How they are made better with inovation and how the may be relatively complex to build.
+How they are made better with innovation and how the may be relatively complex to build.

 <br>